strawstack/TextArea/README.md

 - [ ] Bash acts on a command
     - [ ] Bring in filesystem
 - [ ] Vim installs itself as a bash command

+- [x] Typing in middle of line shifts characters to the right
+- [x] Typing a char and deleting a char correctly modify cmd
+- [x] Ability to use up/down arrow to cycle commands
+- [x] Prompt
+- [x] Up arrow cycles previous commands
+- [x] Bound cursor to "used area"